 The Company principally collects personal information to provide you with the services, products or information you have requested.
 Where we use your information, it may be because you have consented to us doing so.
 Some examples can be found below:

-You have given your consent to use the information for a specified purpose (including membership administration, marketing emails, Grant administration and newsletters)
+You have given your consent to use the information for a specified purpose (including membership administration, marketing emails, bursary and grant administration and newsletters)

 o For internal administration, analyses, impact measurement and service reviews